JustinHuPrime/StackLang/README.md

 ### Building

 To build ncurses, edit the makefile to specify the correct commands for removing files, making a directory, and invoking your chosen compiler.
 Afterwards, run `make` or `make all`.
 This should generate a file named `stacklang` in the same directory as the makefile.

-## Using the Interpreter

-The interpreter has several command line options:

-* `-?`, `-h`: prints a summary of the command line options, then exits immediately.
-* `-d N`: activates debugging of the interpreter in mode N - this is not guarenteed to have an effect.
-The default mode of 0 is guarenteed to have no effect.
-* `-I filepath ...`: automatically includes files (at the specified path) to be read at startup.
-These files should only contain `define`s.
-Filepaths may be enclosed in quotes.
-Any unquoted string that starts with `-` will cause it to parse a new option.
-The `include` command will first look from the directory containing the `stacklang` executable for a `libraries` folder, then within that folder for the named file, the named file with a `.sl` extension, then search in the current working directory for the named file, then the named file with a `.sl` extension.
-* `-l N`: limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
-Default is limited by the size of a long int on the local system.
-* `-o file`: file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D`.
-The active end of the stack will be the first line of the file.

-### Keyboard Controls

-The interpreter recognizes two control sequences:

-* `Ctrl-d`: gracefully stops the interpreter as soon as it is idle.
-Will not interrupt currently running processes/execution.
-* `Ctrl-c`: stops execution of any commands.
-This key is terminal dependent, as it is really a raised `SIGINTR`.
-* `Ctrl-\`: this forcefully and immediately stops the interpreter.
-This key is terminal dependent, as it is really a raised `SIGQUIT`.

-## The Language

-For a complete language reference, see the [documentation pages](https://techteamai.github.io/StackLang/index.html).

 *TODO: MOVE EVERYTHING AFTER HERE TO DOCUMENTATION PAGES*